 Usually tenants will want to get into a property and start trading as soon as possible.
 We understand that.
 Those who have not rented before might not appreciate that there is no national standard type of lease – usually the landlord will prepare the lease to favour themselves.
-It is important for you to understand what you’re signing and to make legal checks with your Ron Lux Real Estate Lawyer to ensure that the landlord is entitled to grant the lease and to avoid any nasty surprises after you have signed up.
+It is important for you to understand what you’re signing to ensure that the landlord is entitled to grant the lease and to avoid any nasty surprises after you have signed up.

 We offer to help you at an early stage so that you can agree the key points at the outset, this involves us:

 - Reviewing and advising you on the heads of terms which summarise the main lease terms to be agreed including:

 - the length of the lease; rent and other charges payable; rent review; insurance; when and how the lease can end early; the standard of repair you must keep the property in and what rights you have to sublet or transfer the lease;

 - Negotiating the Heads of terms and giving you further advice if you need it

 Going through this initial process reduces the chances of disappointment later.
 Do not simply sign the disadvantageous terms the Landlord’s agent posts to you, if you do you will find it very hard to improve the lease terms later as the Landlord and their Solicitor will refuse on the basis that what you are proposing is not what you agreed in the heads of terms.

 If the heads of terms are agreed and you wish to proceed with the lease we can do all or some of the following as you wish, depending on how much help you would like from us, we can: